captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Well, bout a week after marrying my late wife, it became clear either I was gonna cook, or we was gonna starve --
+Well, bout a week after marrying my late wife, it became clear either I was gonna cook, or we was gonna starve—

 ---